-Australia has strict requirements and a long-established policy to ensure that imports of bulk grain do not compromise our vital biosecurity status.
+Australia has strict requirements and a long-established policy to ensure that importing bulk grain does not compromise our vital biosecurity status.

 Imported bulk grain poses a high biosecurity risk.
 It can provide a direct pathway for exotic pests and diseases that can harm humans, animals, crops and the environment.